acon96/home-llm/data/README.md

 This dataset contains a list of requests and responses for a user interacting with a personal assistant that controls an instance of [Home Assistant](https://www.home-assistant.io/).

+This dataset is NOT distributed as a static file, but as a Python script.
+This is due to the multitude of different formats that are used in the LLM fine-tuning ecosystem.
+The goal is to be able to support using this dataset to fine-tune any desired model, and to support that, you need to be able to generate the dataset in the exact format that matches the model you want to fine-tune.

 The dataset is generated from the different CSV "piles".
 The "piles" contain different chunks of requests that are assembled into a final context that is presented to the LLM.
 For example, `piles/<language>/pile_of_device_names.csv` contains only names of various devices to be used as part of context as well as inserted into `piles/<language>/pile_of_templated_actions.csv` and `piles/<language>/pile_of_status_requests.csv`.
 The logic for assembling the final dataset from the piles is contained in [generate_home_assistant_data.py](./generate_home_assistant_data.py).

 ## Prepare environment